shawngraham/hist3907o/workbook/docs/module-2/Exercises.md

 #### You've got a pretty powerful tool now for grabbing data from one of the largest portals for Canadian history!
 Just remember to move your results from your folder before running a new search.

+# Exercise 4: Tracking the ephemeral web

+Nothing lasts for ever on the internet.
+By some measures, for some kinds of content, the half-life is on the order of *hours*.
+In this exercise, I want you to [read this post](http://www.anonymousswisscollector.com/2015/10/saving-info-and-your-skin-on-the-ephemeral-internet-a-how-to-for-researchers.html) from Donna Yates of the _[Trafficking Culture](http://traffickingculture.org)_ project at the University of Glasgow.
+Consider her workflow, and develop your own workflow for preserving copies of what you find in the course of your research.
+You might wish to investigate [BibDesk](http://bibdesk.sourceforge.net/) or [Zotero](https://www.zotero.org/).
+Then, in the narrative of your work for me in this class (ie, on your blog or similar) describe your research interests and the ways in which your materials might prove ephemeral online.
+Describe your workflow for dealing with this problem (that is, show you understand how your chosen tools/flow work).
+Integrate what you have already learned in modules 1 & 2.

-# Wget
+# Going Further: Wget

-Finally, we can use wget to retrieve data in cases where there is no API.
+Finally, we can use wget to retrieve data (or indeed, _mirror_ an entire site) in cases where there is no API.
 If you look carefully at the program in exercise 3, you'll see we used the wget command.
 In this exercise, we search for a collection in the internet archive, grab all of the file identifiers, and feed these into wget _from the command line or terminal_.
 One command, thousands of documents!

 (If you skipped the previous exercise, you need to install wget.
 Go to [the programming historian tutorial on wget](http://programminghistorian.org/lessons/automated-downloading-with-wget) and follow the relevant instructions (depending on your operating system) to install it.)